awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways-intro.md

 + A transit gateway when you have multiple VPCs in the same Region
 + A virtual private gateway

  A Direct Connect gateway is a globally available resource\.
-You can create the Direct Connect gateway in any public Region and access it from all other public Regions\.
+You can create the Direct Connect gateway in any Region and access it from all other Regions\.
 You can use a Direct Connect gateway in the following scenarios\.

 A Direct Connect gateway does not allow gateway associations that are on the same Direct Connect gateway to send traffic to each other \(for example, a virtual private gateway to another virtual private gateway\)\.
 A Direct Connect gateway does not prevent traffic from being sent from one gateway association back to the gateway association itself \(for example when you have an on\-premises supernet route that contains the prefixes from the gateway association\)\.
 If you have a configuration with multiple VPCs connected to the same transit gateway, the VPCs could communicate\.
 To prevent the VPCs from communicating, use separate transit gateway attachments, and then associate a route table with the attachments that have the **blackhole** option set\.